Ultimate Mortal Kombat 3: Critical response

-Ultimate Mortal Kombat for the Nintendo DS was considered much better than the GBA game.
-It was given a review score of 7.8 out of 10 from IGN's Greg Miller, who wrote that "if all you want is a really solid, fun version of Mortal Kombat 3 that can go online, that's what you're going to get.
+Ultimate Mortal Kombat for the Nintendo DS was given a review score of 7.8 out of 10 from IGN's Greg Miller, who wrote that "if all you want is a really solid, fun version of Mortal Kombat 3 that can go online, that's what you're going to get.
 It's good stuff all around."
 GameSpot's "Best and Worst of 2006" included the XBLA version among the five best fighting games of the year.

 IGN rated the game 97th on its "Top 100 SNES Games of All Time".
 In 2018, Complex listed the game 68th in their "The Best Super Nintendo Games of All Time" writing: "Although not as jaw-dropping as MK2 was when it first came out on the SNES, this was still a great port of the arcade classic."

 Ed Boon, one of the creators of the series, has stated Ultimate Mortal Kombat 3 to be his favorite Mortal Kombat arcade title.

-Legal controversy
+Legal opinion

-U.S. Appeals Court Judge Richard Posner considered Ultimate Mortal Kombat 3 to be "a feminist violent video game".
-Finding that Indianapolis' attempt to ban Ultimate Mortal Kombat 3 violated the First Amendment, Judge Posner wrote "the game is feminist in depicting a woman as fully capable of holding her own in violent combat with heavily armed men.
-It thus has a message, even an 'ideology,' just as books and movies do."
-Judge Posner further marveled that "The woman wins all the duels.
+Ultimate Mortal Kombat 3 was one of the games cited by the U.S. Court of Appeals when striking down Indianapolis's attempt to ban violent video games in 2000, with Judge Richard Posner writing that "the game is feminist in depicting a woman as fully capable of holding her own in violent combat with heavily armed men.
+It thus has a message, even an 'ideology,' just as books and movies do," further writing that "The woman wins all the duels.
 She is as strong as the men, she is more skillful, more determined, and she does not flinch at the sight of blood."